go-kratos/kratos/.github/ISSUE_TEMPLATE/proposal.md

 ---
-name: Feature Request
+name: Proposal Request
-about: Description of new features.
+about: Suggest an idea for Kratos.
-title: "[Feature]"
+title: "[Proposal]"
-labels: feature
+labels: proposal
 assignees: ''
 ---

 Please see the FAQ in our main README.md before submitting your issue.